Dr. Michael May (FRCS) — Updated on March 6, 2023

 The Norwood scale (also sometimes known as the Hamilton-Norwood scale, as it builds on the 1951 Hamilton classification chart) was devised following the study of hair loss in 1,000 male patients.
 It’s now used to define, diagnose, and predict hair loss patterns in men experiencing androgenetic alopecia.

-Many hair restoration clinics also use the Norwood Scale to determine the number of grafts required for hair transplant surgery and to provide quotations.
+Many hair restoration clinics also use this scale to determine the number of hair grafts required for hair transplant surgery and in turn, provide price quotations for hair transplantation.
 We recommend reading our UK analysis if you are interested in understanding hair transplants costs in the UK.
 You can also find out more about the cost of a crown hair transplant.

-The Norwood scale splits male pattern hair loss into 7 distinct stages, which focus mainly on typical hair loss around the temples and crown.
+The Norwood scale splits male pattern hair loss into 7 distinct stages of hair loss, which focus mainly on typical hair loss around the temples and crown.

 The 7 stages of male pattern hair loss